 The five of us just got back from our Austin trip and that was definitely a trip to be remembered.
 It was an amazing 7 days filled good eats and plenty of adventures.
 I put together this Austin family travel guide so I can remember where all the good stuff is for my next visit and more importantly for you.
 To make your next family trip that much easier.
+You will totally agree that visiting Austin with kids isn’t hard and actually a must.

 We spent most of the time in the city limits with the exception of a few day trips to Waco and San Antonio.
 Our days were filled with eating as many tacos as we could and trying to get in all the sites.
 Austin totally lived up to its motto of “keep Austin weird” and its quirkiness made us fall in love with the city even more.
 Street art all around, food truck trailer parks, lots of outdoor activities and some of the kindest people we have ever met put Austin on the top of our “must travel list”.